 Here are three cases that come up during encryption with Playfair cipher:

 The pair of letters colored in green represent the plaintext digraphs and the ones colored in red are ciphertext digraphs after the encryption has been performed.

-Thus, my final encrypted messsage is given below:
+Thus, my final encrypted message is given below:

 Decryption of the Playfair cipher is equally easy and takes the same process except for the rule 2 where letters are taken to the left and rule 3 where letters are taken above.

 Plaintext: Playfair is a powerful cipher.